ftgTUGraz/LLM4ADSTest/README.md

 - [4.
 License](#4-license)

 ## Usage
-The repository categorizes and lists all references following the logical structure of the review paper, as shown in the Contents section of the next chapter.
+The repository categorizes and lists all references following the logical structure of the review paper, as shown in the **Contents** section of the last chapter.
 By selecting the topic of interest, you can easily navigate to the cutting-edge papers included within each module.
-The papers are presented in a tabular format consisting of five columns: the first column shows the paper title, the second specifies the journal or conference, the third indicates the publication date, the fourth provides information about any available open-source resources, and the fifth offers a concise summary of the paper.
+The papers are presented in a tabular format consisting of five columns, **as illustrated below**: the first column shows the paper title, the second specifies the journal or conference, the third indicates the publication date, the fourth provides information about any available open-source resources, and the fifth offers a concise summary of the paper.
 <img width="1016" height="217" alt="image" src="https://github.com/user-attachments/assets/7c7d20e1-bbe3-4da7-8a5e-57f7208bab29" />

 ## Citation